 Running, Horseback Riding after Anterior Hip Replacement

-Approximately 15 percent of top joint centers in the nation have the expertise and technological capability to perform this advanced, muscle-sparing procedure.
+Only about 15 percent of top joint centers in the nation have the expertise and technology to perform this muscle-sparing procedure.

 Benefits of anterior hip replacement

 From the patient experience perspective:

 Muscle sparing – No cutting through the gluteal and adductor muscle groups.
 In traditional hip replacement approaches, large incisions are made in these muscles.
 By going in between the muscles, the anterior approach results in less pain.

 Fast recovery – Research has shown patients are released from the hospital sooner and recover faster after anterior hip replacement.